the-armand/c-stripper/README.md

-# Debugger One : A Self-Cleaning C Preprocessor
+# c-stripper : A Self-Cleaning C Preprocessor

-**Debugger One** is a minimalist comment-stripping preprocessor for C source files.
+**c-stripper** is a minimalist comment-stripping preprocessor for C source files.
 It removes both `//` and `/* ... */` comments safely including multi-line block comments that span across buffer boundaries and preserves the structure of the original file where appropriate.

-This tool is robust enough to process and clean its own source code, making it a self-debugging(stripping) program.
+This tool is robust enough to process and clean its own source code, making it a self-stripping program.

 ---